 Some Chinese cinnamon, like the rare An Nan Cinnamon or Vietnamese Rou Gui, is highly revered for its exceptional quality.

 On average it is usually more expensive than common cassia cinnamon or ceylon cinnamon types.
-While these culinary cinnamons could be substituted for Chinese varieties in a pinch, they are believed to offer different therapeutic properties.
+While these popular culinary cinnamons are well-known for their health-enhancing potential and can be substituted in a pinch, Chinese varieties are believed to offer different therapeutic properties.

 1) Rou Gui, Chinese Cinnamon Bark - This is the mentioned thick bark of the tree trunk itself.
 It works primarily with the Kidney, Spleen, Heart and Liver organ meridian systems.
 Energetically it is described as pungent, sweet and hot.

 2) Gui Zhi, Cinnamon Twig - Again, this variety is derived from small tree branches or twigs and is commonly used as sliced pieces.
 It works primarily with the Heart, Lung and Bladder systems.
 Energetically it is described as acrid, sweet and warm.